Smooth solutions to the chord log-Minkowski problem: Boundary regularity of the Riesz potential

 \subsection{Higher regularity of $N_a$ for $a>1$}

-Note that if the differentiation of $N_a$ can be taken under the integral sign, by virtue of Lemma \ref{lem601}, one will easily see that $N_a\in C^k$ with $k$ the greatest integer less than $a$.
-We first prove this observation.
+Note that if the differentiation of $N_a$ can be taken under the integral sign, with the help of Lemma \ref{lem601}, one will clearly see that $N_a\in C^k$ with $k$ the greatest integer less than $a$.
+We first verify this observation.

-For convenience, we will use the following notations.
+For notational convenience, we adopt the following notations.
 Let

 be summation indices, $\set{E_1, \cdots, E_n}$ be a fixed orthonormal frame in $\R^n$, and $\delbar$ the differentiation in $\R^n$ as before.
 For $z\in\pd\Omega$ and $\varsigma\in\uS$, we can write